lballard625015/FraudDetector/README.md

 - Analyst registration and login.
 - Case investigation, escalation, resolution, dismissal, notes, and audit-chain verification.
 - Searchable account-specific risk history.
-- A read-only Investigation Copilot on every dashboard page.
+- A page-aware Investigation Copilot on every dashboard page.
+- Confirmation-based Copilot proposals for Investigate, Escalate, Resolve, and Dismiss actions.
 - Prometheus metrics and a provisioned Grafana dashboard.

 Compose services bind to localhost by default.